chauff/cse1500-web-transcripts/Lecture-5.md

 </html>
 ```

 :point_up: In this example, we create a global CSS variable, i.e. one that is available to all elements in the DOM tree.
 For this reason, we make use of the pseudo-element `:root` which represents the `<html>` element.
 Variables are defined with the custum prefix `--` and can be accessed using the `var()` functionality.
+Non-global CSS variables can be added in the same manner to any element.

 ### :bangbang: hover and active